21 Black History Month Movies for Reflection and Celebration

 He converts to the original Islamic religion in Mecca, becoming a Sunni Muslim and changing his name to El-Hajj Malik Al-Shabazz.
 On February 21, 1965, he was assassinated and became a Muslim martyr.

-Some of the top cast in mama Africa are Miriam Makeba, Bageot Bah, Harry Belafonte, Stokely Carmichael, Stokely Carmichael.
+Some of the top cast members in Mama Africa are Miriam Makeba, Bageot Bah, Harry Belafonte, and Stokely Carmichael.

-Furthermore, the film, which won the Jury Prize at the 2014 Sundance Film Festival, sheds light on the racial tensions present on today’s college campuses.
+Furthermore, the film, which won the Jury Prize at the 2014 Sundance Film Festival, illuminates the racial tensions present on today’s college campuses.

-Some of the top cast include Stokely Carmichael, Martin Luther King Jr., Eldridge Cleaver, Bobby Seale, Huey P. Newton.
+Some top cast include Stokely Carmichael, Martin Luther King Jr., Eldridge Cleaver, Bobby Seale, and Huey P. Newton.

-Additionally, Tyler Perry, Colin Powell, Toni Morrison, and Angela Davis, among others, explore the progress accomplished by African Americans as well as the contemporary challenges they confront.
+Additionally, Tyler Perry, Colin Powell, Toni Morrison, and Angela Davis, among others, explore the progress accomplished by African Americans and the contemporary challenges they confront.

 Through the eyes of a six-year-old in rural southern America, this Oscar-nominated and Michelle Obama-endorsed film presents an uplifting yet nuanced story of poverty and resilience.

-Mandela Long walk to freedom is also a must-watch black history month movie.
+Mandela’s Long Walk to Freedom is also a must-watch black history month movie.
 This film stars Idris Elba as Nelson Mandela, the anti-apartheid leader and former South African President.
 Mandela:

-The top cast includes Idris Elba, Naomie Harris, Tony Kgoroge, Riaad Moosa, Lindiwe Matshikiza.
+The top cast includes Idris Elba, Naomie Harris, Tony Kgoroge, Riaad Moosa, and Lindiwe Matshikiza.

 Nina Simone was noted for her unfettered musical expression on stage, which thrilled audiences and won life-long fans.